Bostanabad-Research-Group/GP-for-pde-solving/README.md

 - Tqdm >= 4.66.4 `pip install tqdm`

 ## Usage
 After installing the above packages, you are all set to use our code.
-We provide the code that demonstrate the application of NN-CoRes for solving the PDEs discussed in the paper.
+We provide two main files that demonstrate the application of NN-CoRes for solving the PDEs discussed in the paper.
 You can test them by downloading the repo and running the following commands in your terminal:
 - Burgers' equation: `python main_singleoutput.py --problem Burgers --parameter 0.003`
 - Elliptic PDE: `python main_singleoutput.py --problem Elliptic --parameter 30`